European Union financial transaction tax: Public opinion

 A Eurobarometer poll of more than 27,000 people published in January 2011 found that Europeans are strongly in favour of a financial transaction tax by a margin of 61% to 26%.
 Of those, more than 80% agree that if global agreement cannot be reached – a FTT should, initially, be implemented in just the EU.
 Support for a FTT, in the UK, is 65%.
 Another survey published earlier by YouGov suggests that more than four out of five people in the UK, France, Germany, Spain and Italy think the financial sector has a responsibility to help repair the damage caused by the economic crisis.
 The poll also indicated strong support for a FTT among supporters of all the three main UK political parties.

 Position of member states

 Requested participation in enhanced co-operation

 The following 10 countries are participating in the proposal of the European Commission to implement a FTT using enhanced co-operation.
-(Estonia was originally part of the request by subsequently removed itself from the negotiations):
+(Estonia was originally part of the request but subsequently removed itself from the negotiations):